fastrgv/AdaGate/README.md

 The distributed linux executable requires glibc v2.14 or newer.
 That means if your distribution is older than june 2011, it may not run, and you will need to recompile.

-Build scripts for GNAT-GPL 2015 or newer are provided;  and due to a recent script change, a linux build machine need not have a C++ compiler installed.
+Build scripts for GNAT-GPL 2015 or newer are provided;  and due to a recent script change, a Windows or linux build machine need not have a C++ compiler installed.
 Only GNAT-GPL from AdaLibre is required (GNAT has its own g++).

 -------------------------------------------------------
-**msWin32** => wcmp.bat (assumes gnatmake.exe is "visible".
+**msWin32** => prep32path.bat, wcmp32a.bat, wcmp32b.bat

-build script that requires libraries included in ./libs/win/.
+**msWin64** => prep64path.bat, wcmp64a.bat, wcmp64b.bat

+Note that the above windows built scripts might need to be adjusted to reference your actual installation directory for 32bit AdaCore 2017 or 64bit AdaCore 2018 compilers.

 -------------------------------------------------------
-**MacOSX** => ocmpss.sh
+**MacOSX** => ocmps.sh or ocmpd.sh or ocmpss17(AdaCore2017 or earlier)

 build script for generating a portable executable that will run on most OSX platforms whether or not they have non-standard libraries SDL2 or SFML installed.
 This is used to build the executable named adagate_osx.
 Macs with a recent but standard configuration of OSX should be able to rebuild using this script, assuming you have GNAT GPL installed, as well as g++ from Xcode.